23 Money Saving Tips Every Kiwi Needs to Know

 Building a stash of gift cards for presents or essentials is a smart strategy.
 You can earn free gift cards from participating in surveys, answering polls, downloading software and more.

-Here are ten ideas to get you started: 10 Easy Ways to Earn Free Gift Cards in New Zealand
+Here are 10 Easy Ways to Earn Free Gift Cards in New Zealand.

 23. Claim Your Unclaimed Money

-When a bank other institution like an insurance company holds money and has been unable to contact or locate the owner for 5 years – it is treated as unclaimed money which is then transferred to Inland Revenue for safekeeping.
+When a bank or another institution like an insurance company holds money and has been unable to contact or locate the owner for 5 years, it’s treated as unclaimed money and transferred to Inland Revenue for safekeeping.

-You can check if you are owed any unclaimed money on the IRD website.
+You can check if you’re owed any unclaimed money on the IRD website.
+It takes about ten minutes and it’s free.

-Check out our handy guide here: How to Claim Unclaimed Money with IRD
+Check out our handy guide: How to Claim Unclaimed Money with IRD.

 Saving money in one of the highest cost-of-living countries in the world is no easy task, but us Kiwis are a resourceful bunch.